 The results can be further broken down by state.

 We can line up the electorates in order of how they responded.
-Those at the top had the highest percentage of YES responses and those at the bottom had the lowest.
+Those at the top had the highest percentage of YES responses

 The survey responses were anonymous, but we can combine the results with data from the 2016 Australian Census for a few more insights.